- Publisher policies

 Authors may provide a Diversity and inclusion statement in their paper.
 This can document diversity and inclusion practices relevant to both the scientific content of the paper, and authorship and attribution.

 Editors and reviewers are expected to treat articles they handle confidentially.
 Editors and reviewers must not disclose information about manuscripts (including their receipt, content, status in the publishing process, reviewer feedback and final decision) to anyone, except where expressly permitted by the journal Editorial Office.
 They should not use knowledge of the work before its publication to further their own interests.
 Reviewers also have the right to confidentiality; they will remain anonymous to authors (unless they choose to waive their anonymity) and readers, and their comments will not be published.
+To avoid breaches of confidentiality, peer reviewers must not upload manuscripts to AI tools.

 In situations in which a reviewer wishes to co-review an article with a junior member of their laboratory, they must abide by the same rules of confidentiality and publishing ethics, and be named as a co-reviewer on submission of the review to the journal (a box is provided for this information).
 Sharing manuscript details with lab members as a whole or with colleagues outside of the lab is not permitted.